 Let me know in the comments below!

 Here’s a replay of my live video demonstrating how to make these fabric Christmas trees on Facebook.
-If you love videos, be sure to check out my video page before you leave!

 Very cute project.
 Thank you for sharing!!
 Can we use any type of fabric or does it have to be Homespun brand?